 Every baby and family are different, so you may wish to care for your Disana nappies using your own methods.
 Below is what has worked for us and is based on recommended practice from Disana and from other parents using the system.

 The Nappy Change

-Used nappies and liners once removed can be stored in a lidded nappy bucket before they are washed.
+Used nappies and liners once removed can be stored in a lidded container such as a nappy bucket before they are washed.
 A wet bag is handy for storing used nappies when out and about.